elmarquez/ngSolr/README.md

 0.5.4

+ > Revisions to SolrSearchService to enable clients to subscribe to named updates
+ > Entity titles should include the exist dates
  > MapMarkerService maintains a list of markers by ID and can focus on a marker by that ID
  > One map info window should be open at a time